petenorth/vagrant-openshift-cluster/README.md

 In the web console create a PHP app and wait for it to complete the deployment.
 Navigate to the overview page for the test app and click on the link for the service i.e.

     cakephp-example-test.apps.example.com

+What has just been demonstrated?
+The new app is deployed into a project with a node selector which requires the region label to be 'primary', this means the app gets deployed to either node1 or node2.
+The landrush DNS wild card entry for apps.example.com points to master1 which is where the router is running, therefore being able to render the home page of the app means that the SDN of Openshift is working properly with Vagrant.

 Notes
 -----